Sledmine/mercury/README.md

 ## What is Mercury?

-Is a console program that allows you to download all kind of tools, addons, mods, extensions and install it directly into your game, everything you need in one place being downloaded in the pure Linux style, basically a package manager for Halo Custom Edition.
+Is a console program that allows you to download all kind of tools, addons, mods, extensions and install it directly into your Halo Custom Edition game, everything you need in one place being downloaded in the pure Linux style, basically a software package manager but for a game.

 ![Mercury GIF](https://i.imgur.com/0Brri7L.gif)